wmmnpr/dilution_calculator/README.md

 # dilution_calculator
-A dilution calculator which uses the Dart equations LUSolver to calculate the volumes of stock solutions need to create a desired dilution with specified concentration(s) of stock solutions.
+A simple dilution calculator which uses the Dart equations LUSolver to calculate the volumes of stock solutions needed to create a desired dilution with specified concentration(s) of stock solutions.
-No checking is performed and negative volumes will be calculated.
+No checking is performed and negative volumes can result when the input are not logical.

 ![Example Phone](images/phone-ios8.png)